plausible/docs/docs/visibility.md

 <img alt="Make your website stats public" src={useBaseUrl('img/visibility.png')} />

-Switch on to make your website stats public and get access to your public stats dashboard URL.
+Switch this on to make your website stats public and get access to your public stats dashboard URL.

 ## Want to make your stats private again?

-If you wish to make your website stats private again, click on the "**Make stats private**" button.
+If you wish to make your website stats private again, switch it off.
 Your stats dashboard URL will become private again.

 <img alt="Make your stats private again" src={useBaseUrl('img/public-visibility.png')} />